-Upon completing an application to the college and a separate 2009 application to the Pharmacy Technician program, students seeking admission to the Pharmacy Technician program must have official transcripts from all schools and colleges attended (if you have attended a community college in Virginia, these transcripts are not required) forwarded to the Health Technology Information Specialist's office at Virginia Western including transcripts showing completion of a high school diploma or GED.
+Upon completing an application to the college and a separate 2010 application to the Pharmacy Technician program, students seeking admission to the Pharmacy Technician program must have official transcripts from all schools and colleges attended (transcripts from VWCC or other Virginia community colleges attended are not required) forwarded to the Health Technology Information Specialist's office at Virginia Western including transcripts showing completion of a high school diploma or GED.

-It is required that applicant submit official high school transcripts, GED scores, and all official college tran cripts in one envelope to the Virginia Western Health Technology Information Office v ith the Virginia Western application and the Pharmacy Technician application.
-Applicants are encouraged to see the Pharmacy Technician Advisor for information, evaluation, and advi ing regarding the program.
+It is required that applicants submit official high school transcripts, GED scores, and all official college transcripts in one envelope to the Virginia Western Health Technology Information Office with the Virginia Western application and the Pharmacy Technician application.
+Applicants are encouraged to see the Pharmacy Technician Advisor for information, evaluation, and advising regarding the program.
 Early application is encouraged.